Dynamic Facility Location under Cumulative Customer Demand: Computational Complexity

 \begin{theorem} Algorithm~\ref{alg:bcw-greedy} is a 2-approximation algorithm for the 1-\ourproblem{} with identical rewards. \end{theorem}

-Note that we can see Algorithm~\ref{alg:bcw-greedy} as an heuristic for the \ourproblem{}.
 Theorems~\ref{thm:nphard-single}--\ref{thm:approximation} show that having different rewards seems to \textit{strengthen} the NP-hardness of the 1-\ourproblem{} (\ie, it turns a problem with potential approximation guarantees into a problem without them).
 We now turn to the special case with loyal customers.
 Surprisingly, we are able to show that this special case is solvable in polynomial time without further assumptions about rewards.

 \begin{theorem} The 1-\ourproblem{} with loyal customers is polynomially solvable. \end{theorem}